Penybont Washery Riot – Monday 1st July 1912.

 This arrival further angered the men who at this time positioned themselves up on the mountainside and bombarded the convoys of reinforcements with rocks and stones.
 Chief Constable Bosanquet arrived on the scene and oversaw the police’s response to the situation, he later gave the order for the police to “baton charge” the crowd, this order had immediate effect and the crowd dispersed.
 The baton charge was performed indiscriminately and many innocent bystanders were beaten though it was seen that the police had no other option.

 The biggest part of the crowd went home, though the hardliners withdrew to Mynydd James where they were joined by men from Blaina who had walked over the mountain to add their support, they moved down into the valley and caused more damage.
 Bystanders told of the many head, body and limb injuries were sustained by the men and women in the crowd and that it had resembled a battlefield.
-After 2 hours the police had disrupted the riots and withdrew to the coal washery to regroup.
+After two hours the police had disrupted the riots and withdrew to the coal washery to regroup.

 A Police Chauffeur’s Account.